A Great Leadership Event for Exploring New Models and Maximizing Value for Clinical Research, Innovation & Digital Health

-This year’s virtual event was different – and Adaptive Clinical Systems looks forward to continuing the discussion and building new ones with the professionals we met.
+This year’s virtual event was different – and Adaptive Clinical System looks forward to continuing the discussion and building new ones with the professionals we met.
 “The Pandemic has driven so much innovation in clinical trials that every session brought forward new drivers and lessons learned,” said Sina Adibi, President and CEO.
-He noted that with the launch of Adaptive DataVIEW™, Adaptive Clinical expands on the capabilities of the Adaptive eClinical Bus and provides reporting and visualization across tools, patients, sites, studies, and programs.
+He noted that with the launch of Adaptive DataVIEW (link to brochure), Adaptive Clinical expands on the capabilities of the Adaptive eClinical Bus and provides reporting and visualization across tools, patients, sites, studies, and programs.

 Adaptive Clinical Systems exhibited at SCOPE Virtual 2021, and as always, we enjoyed the dialogue and the exchanges with leaders in clinical operations, clinical research, innovation, and digital health.
 Several sessions were highlights for us – sharing the latest developments and trends in the field.

 Other highlights of the conference included these industry changes due to COVID-19: